 Bio

-In 2023, Lajoie presented his first exhibition, Moment Mirage, developed during an artist residency in Paris awarded by the Conseil des Arts et des Lettres du Québec (CALQ).
+In 2023, he presented Moment Mirage, developed during an artist residency in Paris supported by the Conseil des arts et des lettres du Québec (CALQ).
 His most recent exhibition, Libre, was presented at Foil Gallery in Montreal in January 2026 and sold out.
+He is currently developing a body of work exploring the relationship between art and sport through long-distance cycling projects and studio-based painting.

 Process